Playing sports is a great way to have fun and stay fit. And anyone who has played

 Your medical history includes questions about illnesses and injuries

-you have had, such as asthma
+you have had, such as asthma or a

-family or any medicines you take on a daily basis.
-For example, has anyone in your
+or any medicines you take on a daily basis.
+For example, has anyone in your family

-family had heart trouble?
-Another
+had heart trouble?
+Another important

 This is also your chance to discuss any other questions you have about your health